 If USCIS issues conditional residency (2-year green card), the couple will have to jointly apply for permanent residency (10-year green card) within the 90-day window prior to the expiration of the conditional green card.
 As with the initial application, the couple must provide evidence demonstrating their ongoing bona fide marriage.

-Example: Johnny married a U.S. citizen in 2010.
-After filing all the paperwork, he received his conditional residency green card on January 1, 2011.
-He and his wife must apply to remove the condition of his residency sometime between October 1, 2012 and December 31, 2012 - since this is the three-month period just prior to January 1, 2013, which is the second anniversary of receiving conditional residency.
+Example: Johnny married a U.S. citizen in June 2017 and he received his conditional green card on July 1, 2018.
+He and his wife must apply to remove the condition of his residency sometime between April 1, 2020 and July 1, 2020.

-The rationale behind this process is to prevent non-U.S. citizens from entering into fraudulent marriages in order to obtain a green card.
+The rationale behind the conditional residency requirement is to prevent non-U.S. citizens from entering into fraudulent marriages in order to obtain a green card.
 After all, many foreigners marry U.S. citizens simply to get a green card in order to stay and work in the country.
 The USCIS requires married couples to show that their marriage is still intact two years later in order to curtail such abuse.

 Once the application for removal of the condition is removed, the Canadian citizen becomes a full-fledged U.S. permanent resident.
 Be careful though, as the Canadian citizen risks losing his/her residency if the couple forgets to remove the condition within the appropriate timeframe.
 So remember to mark the one-year and nine-month date of receiving conditional residency on your calendar.

 What if I get divorced before the two-year anniversary?